 Shave Cream is a standard formula whose soap-like base produces a creamy lather that rinses fairly well from the razor blade.
-Although the formula contains some water-binding agents to offset the potentially drying soap base, it's also loaded with irritants that won't make a man's shaving experience any better.
-Among them are peppermint and eucalyptus, ingredients whose cooling sensation may feel momentarily refreshing, but that sensation is your skin telling you it's being irritated.
+Although the formula contains some fatty acids and water-binding agents to offset the potentially drying soap base, it also contains the potent menthol derivative, menthoxypropanediol.
+The tingling, cooling sensation this ingredient causes means your skin is being irritated, and that's never the goal.

 Please see our list of Best Shaving Products for superior options that won't irritate skin.
 By the way, irritating ingredients in shaving products can make post-shave redness, razor bumps, and ingrown hairs worse.
 See More Info for further details.

 - Creamy, protective texture rinses easily from razor blade.

 - On the pricey side for what is just an ordinary shave cream.

 - Contains potent skin irritants that can make skin red and irritated.

 Irritation, whether you see it on the surface of your skin or not, causes inflammation and as a result impairs healing, damages collagen, and depletes the vital substances your skin needs to stay young.
 For these reasons, it is best to eliminate, or minimize as much as possible, your exposure to known skin irritants, especially when there are brilliant formulas available that do not include these types of problematic ingredients (Sources: Inflammation Research, December 2008, pages 558–563; Skin Pharmacology and Physiology, June 2008, pages 124–135, and November-December 2000, pages 358–371; Journal of Investigative Dermatology, April 2008, pages 15–19; Journal of Cosmetic Dermatology, March 2008, pages 78–82; Mechanisms of Ageing and Development, January 2007, pages 92–105; and British Journal of Dermatology, December 2005, pages S13–S22).